frederic-perez/AmE-dictionary/data/dictionary.md

 __unblemished__ _adj_ Free from physical or moral spots or stains. _Syn_ unmarred, unmutilated
 __unbridled__ _adj_ :two::hammer:
 __unburdened__
+__Unchurched Belt__ _n_ The Unchurched Belt is the antithesis of the Bible Belt in that it is defined by a (culturally perceived) lack of a predominant religion.
+It’s centered around the Pacific Northwest in Oregon and Washington.
 __Uncle Sam__ _n_ :dart::two: A personification of the United States government.
 __uncongenial__
 __uncontested shot__ _n_ (vs contested shot)